arialdomartini/arialdomartini.github.io/_posts/2023-08-29-without-mediatr-request-response.md

 * Sending a subclass of a Request results in a failure

 ### The OOP solution violates CQRS!
 The MediatR solution has got a `Ping` class to represent a Command or a Query object.
 This is CQRS.
-The OOP solution is inferior.
+The OOP solution is inferior: it does not have the message!

 **Answer**<br/>
 If you mean that methods should either be commands performing an action, or queries returning data without side effects, you mean [CQS][cqs], not CQRS.<br/>